omarceloribeiro/spfxblazorwebpart/README.md

 https://techcommunity.microsoft.com/t5/sharepoint-developer/please-add-support-to-blazor-in-spfx-webpart/m-p/3918870

-At the moment, no changes was required to be made on blazor app project. everything is working with a default blazor web assembly project.

 Please see the Issues tab and the Milestones to see what is missing to get a working version of a blazor webpart.

 [Contributing guidelines](https://github.com/omarceloribeiro/spfxblazorwebpart/blob/main/CONTRIBUTING.md).